Grilled Summer Sangria

 - Pour Rosé into the bowl just before serving.

 Feel free to substitute your favorite seasonal fruit in this recipe.
-Add a few hot peppers to step it up a notch with additional Umani notes!
+You can make springtime sangria or even fall fruit sangria.
+Add a few hot peppers to kick things up a notch!

 What others are saying

 If you ask me, sangria is perfect for any time of year.
 I added a little club soda, and it was perfection.
 I also subbed watermelon for cantaloupe and honey dew (not grilled).
 It was really delicious!

 I used grilled grapes, oranges, lemons, and apples for my cocktail party.
 I let mine sit in the fridge for about 8 hours and it was perfect.
 We definitely had a good time, and everyone was really feeling it by the end of the night!
 This is definitely my go-to recipe.

 I can't feel my face!

 I changed this up and added 2 cups of light rum and we got a bit more than tipsy.
 It's a bit too much sangria for two people on a school night, but it kept well in the fridge for two days after until we were done.

 Aja A says:

 Summer is almost over, but that only means I need to get my drink on!
 The best part about making sangria is the fruit soaking up all of that wine and brandy for hours.
 The party can begin (if it already hasn't) once you bring this refreshing beverage out.
 The fruit being grilled brings out this extra depth of flavor that only adds to the fruity punch.